Student Funding & Internships

 International Summer Undergraduate Research in Global Health (I-SURGH) research positions offer students the opportunity to conduct cutting-edge global health research in an international setting.
 Throughout the summer, students work with a Harvard faculty member or affiliate on their research projects and have a local mentor who supervises their daily work.

 Students in I-SURGH receive a stipend to cover travel costs to and from their site, living expenses, and local transportation.
 While all returning Harvard College undergraduates are eligible to apply, preference is given to sophomores and juniors.

 Funding for Independent Projects and Internships

 HGHI may have limited funding available for independent, student-arranged research projects and internships.
 This funding could be applied towards a faculty-mentored project in health research or towards an internship at a health-focused organization.
 Proposals can be made for domestic or international work, and funding for travel and living expenses would be assessed accordingly.
 An example of an independent project would be examining the impact of mobile clinics and electronic health records on the quality of maternal health care in Tanzania.
-An examples of a student-arranged internship would be working with a service-learning program.
+An examples of a student-arranged internship would be working with a health equity nonprofit.